ttak0422/WebARonARCore/README.md

 ### <a name="InstallingAPK">Option 1: Install the APK</a>
 * Plug your device into a USB slot on your computer
 * Verify that ADB can see the device with `$ adb devices`.
 You should see your device in the output.
 If not (adb can be flaky), keep unplugging your device and plugging it back in until it shows up.
-* Download the ARCore APK form [here](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk).
+* Download the ARCore APK from [here](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk).
 You can also go to [https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk) using a browser on your Android device and download and install it directly.
 * Download the WebARonARCore APK from [here](https://github.com/google-ar/WebARonARCore/blob/webarcore_57.0.2987.5/apk/WebARonARCore.apk).
 You can also go to [https://github.com/google-ar/WebARonARCore/blob/webarcore_57.0.2987.5/apk/WebARonARCore.apk](https://github.com/google-ar/WebARonARCore/blob/webarcore_57.0.2987.5/apk/WebARonARCore.apk) using a browser on your Android device and download and install it directly.
 * If you downloaded the ARCore APK, install it to your device: `$ adb install -r arcore_preview.apk`
 * If you downloaded the WebARonARCore APK, install it to your device: `$ adb install -r WebARonARCore.apk`